DarXe/HaxLog/README.md

 # COMMANDS (beta)
 * ^mute test - mutes the player named test in the chat console
+* ^add test - adds the phrase 'test' to sound notifications

 # ADDING A PLAYER TO THE BASE
 To add a player, just type in the console (where you pasted the code) the command **phrases.push('nick')** (console)